e271828e/Flight.jl/docs/notes/design/framework_spec.md

-`MethodError` at the first firing — an event that fires only in a corner of the envelope would otherwise hide the omission indefinitely. **[Tier](#g-tier) is declared by the update law:** for a **stateful** leaf, `f` marks continuous and `g` marks discrete — the flow/jump pair carries the tier now that the stage names are shared (row 173) — and the remaining tier-implying declarations must agree:
+`MethodError` at the first firing — an event that fires only in a corner of the envelope would otherwise hide the omission indefinitely. **[Tier](#g-tier) is declared by the update law:** for a **stateful** leaf, `f` marks continuous and `g` marks discrete — the flow/jump pair carries the tier, the stage names being shared (row 173) — and the remaining tier-implying declarations must agree:
 `init_m` and `events` are continuous-only (the event system is continuous-side only: [§5.2][s5-2], [§3.2][s3-2], [§14.1][s14-1]), `workspace`'s arity splits the tiers (`(::C, ::Type{T})` versus `(::C)`), and so do `output_types`' and `input_types`' arities (rows 166–167).
-Disagreement is `DeclarationOnWrongTier` ([Appendix C][sC] — the offending declaration, with the tier the leaf's other declarations announce), surviving on a reduced member set with its job unchanged: declaring both `f` and `g`, or a `g` beside a two-argument `output_types`.
-The wrong-letter class — an `h_z` written on a continuous leaf — dies with the distinction it policed.
+Disagreement is `DeclarationOnWrongTier` ([Appendix C][sC] — the offending declaration, with the tier the leaf's other declarations announce): declaring both `f` and `g`, or a `g` beside a two-argument `output_types`.
 A **stateless** leaf declares no store and no update law, so its tier is decided by its [contract](#g-contract) arities — `output_types`, mandatory hence always the decider, with `input_types`, where declared, agreeing; and the arity is no mere marker — it *is* the tier's semantics (rows 166–167): the two-argument forms declare [cells](#g-cell) and tolerances at the [activation](#g-activation) scalar, walking with it, where the plain forms declare the [pinned](#g-walked) discrete world.
-The tier-transparency point stands unchanged: a stateless `h_xu` component is tier-transparent library material ([§13.7][s13-7]).
+A stateless `h_xu` component is tier-transparent library material ([§13.7][s13-7]).
 Members of both families, or of neither, are the [§11.5][s11-5] class errors. **The root of a build is an [assembly](#g-assembly):** root [slots](#g-slot)